 - Communicate respectfully with understanding

 - Do not be angry, emotional or petty — treat each other with courtesy

 - Forge an agreement, an understanding

 - Honor the agreement

-- 9. Do not share the agreement with anyone unless a manager is needed to facilitate the meeting
+- Do not share the agreement with anyone unless a manager is needed to facilitate the meeting

 The majority of pinches should be resolved at this time; however, if a resolution is not completed, a facilitator might be needed for a second meeting.
 Try this pdf to guide you through the process (a form is included on the last page for employees to fill out).

 At one time, I was the most accessible senior manager to over 100 employees.
 I found much of my time spent resolving conflicts, which had little to do with work.
 I had always considered myself someone who wanted to help others, but this was not the help I imagined.
 I wanted to help people improve work skills, character development, leadership training, etc. Resolving the conflict of one employee eating another’s snacks didn’t fit my definition of education.
 The Pinch Theory was introduced and incorporated.
 It was added to the policy book, introduced in new hire orientation, and explained in sub-group meetings.
 My time spent on work and non-work related conflicts was drastically reduced.

 You can find the pinch theory of conflict management and more on conflict resolution in my book, The New Manager’s Workbook a crash course in effective management, Many organizations, large and small, use my book as the basis for their leadership development program.
 Does your business have a management training plan?